pszemraj/vid2cleantxt/README.md

 )
 ```

-transcribed files can then be interacted with for whatever purpose (see [Visualization and Analysis](#visualization-and-analysis) and below for ideas).
+Transcribed files can then be interacted with for whatever purpose (see [Visualization and Analysis](#visualization-and-analysis) and below for ideas).

 ```python
 from pathlib import Path